secretflavours/secretflavours/index.md

 *25 pounds with one welcome drink (Caipirinha) included.* .<br><br>
 Beverages will be sold in the venue.<br>
 Tickets are transferable but not refundable.<br>
-Pay online with any debit or credit card.
+We use stripe, so you can pay with any debit or credit card.

 [Email us](mailto:leili@secretflavours.com) with your questions